SoucupB/Python-Simple-Neural-Network/README.md

     GCC (x86_64-posix-seh-rev0, Built by MinGW-W64 project) > 8.1.0 (It might work with other types of GCC aswell).

 While it might be a python library it can be used in C aswell (See MainXOR.c for the XOR problem solved with the neural network).
-Here is an example of TICTACTOE bot implemented with the help of this library and its Q learning methods (See tictacQLtest.py).
-Before everything, the C library should be compiled with the command!

 # Compilation
 This will compile the C backend library for the python interface